 A Pre-seed fund will make you a part of an ecosystem from the start with investors and startups ready for your next steps.
 Although they are not generally as hands on as an accelerator or incubator, they can provide quality intros and have standard templates for term sheets.

 If you add a Pre-seed VC to love money and business angel investments and you could have the perfect combo.

-Click here for a full list of 206+ VC funds in the UK
+Click here for the full list of 462+ VC funds in the UK

 Pre-seed VCs are just one way of raising very early stage funding.
-VCs will probably want to take the lead at this round, however, very often their investment will be a compliment to one or two of the below investment options:
+And venture capital funds will probably want to take the lead at this round, however, very often their investment will be a complement to one or two of the below investment options ⬇

 Love money is seed capital that has been extended by family or friends to an entrepreneur who starts a business venture.

 You know that old saying "love means never having to say you're sorry"?

 Well, it's true.
 When an entrepreneur raises love money from friends and family they are doing so because their dream is worth the risk - but only if both sides understand what this investment entails beforehand.
 In other words: make sure everybody onboard knows the risks related to your business or you may make your personal relationships complicated in the future.